antoniasymeonidou/weather-app/README.md

 - Install Dependencies
 - Move into directory and type: `npm install`
 - From the directory and type: `npm start`
+    Runs the app in the development mode.
+    Open http://localhost:3000 to view it in the browser.

 ## Contributing